 Creating a Living Place

 A more extensive examination of the causes is placed on the doorstep of the professional facilitators (here).
 It is not unfair to call out the lack of a professional moral compass among the building investor professions.
 This failure is not from the viewpoint of individuals but the institutional nucleus of their domains.
-The membership of the built environment institutions has not been one-tenth as capable of addressing the issues that cause human suffering like those of health and law.
-There are exceptions that prove efforts to fix this problem.
+The membership of the built environment institutions has not been one-tenth as capable of addressing the issues that cause human suffering as those of health and law.
+There are exceptions that prove efforts to fix this problem, have occurred thru failures.
 The Report includes a post entitled Brooklyn is Charitable (here).
 In it, there is a small list of organizations and institutions that are attempting to push and pull urban planning, architecture, and engineering into the world of social and environmental justice.

 The introduction of new urban housing and the question of affordability is highly complicated.
 Will the introduction of a “gentry” encourage the displacement of lower-income who rent?
-Will higher-income people, regardless of skin color, remain silent in defense of the vulnerable members of a community.
-This post is entitled “Castling” and examines the use of this medieval structure as a metaphor for power.
-An examination of anti-displacement strategies for New York City neighborhoods (here) looks at the American urban version of the favela, politely referred to as geographies of the city where “persistent poverty” is the issue.
+Will higher-income people, regardless of skin color, remain silent in defense of the vulnerable members of a community?
+A post is entitled “Castling” and examines this medieval structure as a classic metaphor for power.
+It examines many of the anti-displacement strategies for New York City neighborhoods (here).
+It also looks at the American urban version of the favela, politely referred to as geographies of the city where “persistent poverty” is the issue.
+Detailed examination of cause is addressed but awkwardly separated.
 Finally, this post looks at “exactions” with the name community benefits agreement and ideas about alternatives such as “strategic exactions.”

 The Rent Crisis